sidekiq-cron/sidekiq-cron/README.md

 For testing your cron notation you can use [crontab.guru](https://crontab.guru).

-sidekiq-cron uses [rufus-scheduler](https://github.com/jmettraux/rufus-scheduler) to parse the cronline.
+sidekiq-cron uses [Fugit](https://github.com/floraison/fugit) to parse the cronline.
 If using Rails, this is evaluated against the timezone configured in Rails, otherwise the default is UTC.

 If you want to have your jobs enqueued based on a different time zone you can specify a timezone in the cronline, like this `'0 22 * * 1-5 America/Chicago'`.

-See [rufus-scheduler documentation](https://github.com/jmettraux/rufus-scheduler#a-note-about-timezones) for more information.
+See [rufus-scheduler documentation](https://github.com/jmettraux/rufus-scheduler#a-note-about-timezones) for more information. (note.
+Rufus scheduler is using Fugit under the hood, so documentation for Rufus Scheduler can help you also)

 ### What objects/classes can be scheduled
 #### Sidekiq Worker